Comparing agilon health (AGL) & The Competition

 Summary

-agilon health beats its rivals on 7 of the 12 factors compared.
+agilon health beats its peers on 7 of the 12 factors compared.

 About agilon health (Get Rating)

 agilon health, inc. offers healthcare services for seniors through primary care physicians in the communities of the United States.
-The company was formerly known as Agilon Health Topco, Inc. and changed its name to agilon health, inc. in March 2021.
-The company was founded in 2016 and is based in Long Beach, California.
+As of December 31, 2021, it served approximately 238,000 senior members, which included 186,300 medicare advantage members and 51,700 medicare fee-for-service beneficiaries.
+The company was formerly known as Agilon Health Topco, Inc. and changed its name to agilon health, inc. in March 2021. agilon health, inc. was founded in 2016 and is based in Austin, Texas.

 Receive News & Ratings for agilon health Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for agilon health and related companies with MarketBeat.com's FREE daily email newsletter.